sahanasathyanarayan2007-jpg/cover/README.md

               learn, and imagine the future.
         </p>
         <div class="quote">
-            “AI is not replacing human intelligence; it is revealing how much more we can create when imagination meets computation.”
+            AI is not replacing human intelligence; it is revealing how much more we can create when imagination meets computation.
         </div>
         <div class="author">
             <img src="img.png.jpeg" class="aut-img">